OpenPIV/openpiv_tk_gui/README.md

 # Simple GUI for Open PIV

 This graphical user interface provides an efficient workflow for evaluating and postprocessing particle image velocimetry (PIV) images.
-OpenPivGui relies on the python libraries provided by the [OpenPiv project](http://www.openpiv.net/).
+OpenPivGui relies on the Python libraries provided by the [OpenPIV project](http://www.openpiv.net/).

 ![Screen shot of the GUI showing a vector plot and corresponding parameters.](./fig/open_piv_gui_vector_plot.png)